KevinBallu/DropPyTension/README.md

 # DropPyTension

 ## Description
-A small project to read drop images, extract drop parameters, and calculate interfacial tension without complex optimization (which makes its use quite straightforward).
-The interfacial tension measured has an uncertainty of about 1-3 mN/m depending on the measuring conditions.
+A small project to read drop images, extract drop parameters, and calculate interfacial tension without complex optimization (which makes its use and installation quite straightforwards).
+As a matter of fact, I started this project because I wasn't able to use the other available projects I found.
+The tradeoff for simplicity is an uncertainty of about 1-3 mN/m in the measured interfacial tention depending on the measurement conditions.

 <div align="center">
   <img src="https://raw.githubusercontent.com/KevinBallu/DropPyTension/main/example/final_analysis.png" width="400">